To learn more about when these artists will be appearing, please visit the program page.

 Prof Andrea Durbach is Professor of Law at the University of New South Wales where she was Director of the Australian Human Rights Centre (2004 -2017).
 From 2011-2012, she was Deputy Sex Discrimination Commissioner at the Australian Human Rights Commission.
 Born and educated in South Africa, she was a political trial lawyer representing victims and opponents of apartheid.
 Andrea has undertaken major research and policy projects on: the design of reparative mechanisms for members of the Stolen Generations and for Defence Force victims of sexual abuse, the capacity of courts and tribunals to implement ‘transformative’ reparations to combat gender violence post-conflict and more recently, the impact of university responses to sexual assault and harassment.
 Web

-Dr Mehreen Faruqi joined the NSW Legislative Council in June 2013 – the first Muslim woman elected to any Parliament in Australia.
+Dr Mehreen Faruqi joined the NSW Legislative Council in June 2013 – the first Muslim woman elected to any Parliament in Australia and the first MP to introduce a bill to decriminalise abortion in NSW parliament – she is now Greens Senator for NSW.
 Prior to this she was the Director of the Institute of Environmental Studies at UNSW.
 She is a civil and environmental engineer with a PhD in Environmental Engineering.
 Since migrating from Pakistan in 1992 Mehreen’s work has focused on developing real solutions to social and environmental challenges.
 Twitter.
 Web.

 Anna Funder is one of Australia’s most acclaimed and awarded writers.
 Her novel All That I Am won the Miles Franklin Prize, along with many others.
 Stasiland, hailed as ‘a classic,’ won the 2004 Samuel Johnson Prize for best non-fiction published in English.
 Both books are published in over 25 countries.
 Web